ryanjyost/react-simple-storage/README.md

     return (
       <div>

-        // include the component somewhere in the parent to save the parent's state in localStorage
+        // include the component somewhere in the parent to save the parent's state in web storage
         <SimpleStorage parent={this} />

-        // the value of this input will be saved in localStorage
+        // the value of this input will be saved in web storage
         <input
           type="text"
           value={this.state.text}